QLIA’s 50-Year History Now Available in PDF Format

 The article indicated this monster fish had been found floating dead at the surface of Teal Lake by Rob Swanson (a worker at Ross’ Teal Lake Lodge) on Friday, July 22, 1988 — almost 30 years ago.
 Tim Ross (then co-owner of Ross’ Teal Lake Lodge) and others drove the fish to Olson’s Grocery in Hayward where the weight was verified at 167 pounds — only 13 pounds shy of the Wisconsin State Record lake sturgeon at that time from Lake Winnebago.
 The late Tim Ross appears in the photo above, along with a very young Victoria Ross (daughter of Tim and Prudence), who now manages Ross’ Teal Lake Rentals.

-Krokson’s article went on to say “… a dead sturgeon weighing about 175 pounds was hauled out of Lost Land Lake near Hayward about three years ago [~1985], and because of it’s size it now hangs at the Department of Natural Resources headquarters in Spooner.”
+Krokson’s article went on to say “… a dead sturgeon weighing about 175 pounds was hauled out of Lost Land Lake near Hayward about three years ago [~1985], and because of its size it now hangs at the Department of Natural Resources headquarters in Spooner.”
 At this writing, I cannot confirm the weight of that fish; but it’s likely that one of these two monster lake sturgeon (the 167-pounder from Teal Lake in 1988 or the purported 175-pounder from Lost Land Lake around 1985) is the largest fish ever recorded from one of the Quiet Lakes.
-No other fish species has the potential to come within 100 pounds of these prehistoric monsters.
+No other freshwater fish species in northern Wisconsin has the potential to attain even half the weight of these prehistoric monsters.

 How did these lake sturgeon get here, and might there still be some monsters lurking in the depths of Teal or Lost Land lakes?